 Oct.
 30 - Make San Francisco HCSO contributions for prior calendar quarter

 For employers subject to the San Francisco Healthcare Security Ordinance.

 Quarterly contributions, if due for the quarter ending Sept.
 30, are due by Oct.
 30. Self-funded employers have the option of utilizing an annual true-up method in lieu of quarterly contributions.
 The true-up contributions are due in February of each year for the prior year.

 Nov.
 15 – Dec.
 15 - File Massachusetts Health Insurance Reporting Disclosure (HIRD) form

 Applies to any employer that reported six or more employees in any Massachusetts unemployment wage report during the past 12 months.
 The employer must file the HIRD form through the Massachusetts Department of Revenue web portal, MassTaxConnect.

 The disclosure is made during the filing period of Nov.
 15 – Dec.
 15, annually.

 PANDEMIC-RELATED REMINDERS – OUTBREAK PERIOD REQUIREMENTS

-In April 2020, and again in February 2021, federal authorities issued guidance under which welfare benefit plans are required to suspend the running of certain action periods related to COBRA elections and premium payments, HIPAA special enrollment requests, and submission of claims, appeals and requests for third-party review of denied medical claims.
+In April 2020, February 2021 and February 2022, federal authorities issued guidance under which welfare benefit plans are required to suspend the running of certain action periods related to COBRA elections and premium payments, HIPAA special enrollment requests, and submission of claims, appeals and requests for third-party review of denied medical claims.
 Generally, any given action period (e.g., the 60 days a COBRA qualified beneficiary has to elect COBRA after the plan sends the COBRA election packet) is suspended until the earlier of: